G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  try ordinary buttons in frameset for main mode selection
-  - make easier to click options on mobile
-  - check display OK with large numbers of spots
   - add a list option (replace tiles) as an *option*
   - make extra mode click not change global mode
   - add text to explain abbreviations
   - day / night theme?
-  - stop word wrap on filter link in LH column when not grouping calls
   - QRZ link for displayed callsigns?
   - switch to https://www.brailleinstitute.org/freefont/